 Who May Qualify for Pleurodesis

-- Fluid in your chest builds up often, needing to be drained once or more each month.
+Patients with fluid in chest that often builds up, needing to be drained once or more each month.

 In addition to treating pleural effusions from mesothelioma, doctors also use pleurodesis to treat fluid buildup from other cancers.
 They may also use it for pleural effusions from heart failure, kidney or liver problems, autoimmune diseases and long-term lung issues.